Vipul26Singh/covid-telegram/README.md

 After creating bot you will get the API Key for the bot Also, suppose link of the channel is https://t.me/vip_bgpt_vaccine_notifier than vip_bgpt_vaccine_notifier is the **telegram_channel_id**

+## Roadmap

+1. Adding state and city in params
+2. Simple UI for faster search

 # Thank You

 Feel free to make contributions and add any issues.

-# Roadmap

-1. Adding state and city in params
-2. Simple UI for faster search

 ### keywords